Sister City student exchange program

 Dubbo Regional Council runs a reciprocal student exchange program with our two Asian sister cities, Minokamo and Wujiang.
 Each year in July and August, DRC welcomes ten students and 2 chaperones from Minokamo, and fourteen students and 2 chaperones from Wujiang for the annual student exchange visits.
-While in the September school holiday two groups of specially selected high school students aged 15 to 18 and their chaperones visit Japan and China as our city representatives on the sister city student exchange.
+In the September school holiday a group of specially selected high school students (aged 15-18) and their chaperones visit Japan and Minokamo; while in April school holidays a group of students (aged 14-18) and their chaperones visit Wujiang and China as Dubbo Regional Councils representatives on the sister city student exchanges.

 The advantages of Council’s sister city student exchanges when compared to other overseas trips for students and chaperone leaders are: